 PG&E invites high school juniors to apply for a paid summer internship available in these four communities: Sacramento, Oakland, San Jose and Fresno.

 Check back this spring for details or sign up for notifications by sending an email to email@example.com.

 Through the Energy Academy program, PG&E is investing in the future of California by educating, preparing and training high school students for the energy sector jobs of tomorrow.

 In 2010, PG&E created the five-school PG&E Energy Academy Program in partnership with the California Department of Education (CDE).
 This one-of-a-kind, three-year program is designed for students in grades 10-12.
 The program offers in-school training focused on science, technology, engineering and math (STEM).
 It helps prepare students for careers in our industry.

 PG&E initially invested $1 million for classroom improvements, equipment and scholarships for the first Energy Academy class of 2013 graduates.

 Students are selected to join their school's Energy Academy programs based on need, interest and parent or guardian approval.
 Program participants attend relevant STEM classes and learn through hands-on experience.

 Energy Academy schools receive:

-    In 2014, more than 100 students graduated from Energy Academy at the following schools.
-Nearly 80 percent of these students attend community college or a four-year university.
+To date, more than 800 students have graduated from the Energy Academy at the following schools.
+Nearly 80 percent of these students go on to attend community college or a four-year university.